Edited by Azizi Powell

 I've read that Lieutenant General Puller was given the nickname "Chesty" because of his barrel chest and his upright posture.

-Marine Corps Cadence Chesty Puller Said Before He Died (With Lyrics)
+video was entitled Marine Corps Cadence Chesty Puller Said Before He Died (With Lyrics) and was posted by

 Chesty Puller said before he died (Chesty Puller said before he died)